- About Us

 Introduction to our surveys and how you can help

 Following the great work undertaken by Norfolk Wildlife Trust, through their 'Natural Connections' public surveys, NBIS has continued the same spirit of public engagement.
 NBIS has now held several public wildlife surveys, bioblitzes and species of the the month surveys (below) - these have so far been really successful in involving local people in wildlife recording.

 Photo: Silver studded blue (Graham cresswell); Overstrand soft cliffs (Andrew Whitehouse); Salthouse Heath Heather (G. Cresswell).

 The first survey (Glow-worm) generated 160 new records (sites) - this compared to only 60 before the survey!!!

 The records received are vital for the core work of NBIS; all our wildlife surveys inform biodiversity conservation in Norfolk..........SO YOUR RECORDS REALLY COUNT.

-We will continue to host public surveys throughout the year, so please check this page from time to time to see updates.
+We will continue to host public surveys throughout the year, mainly through our Species of the Month, so please check this page from time to time to see updates.
 If you wish us to contact you with details of future surveys, please contact us.

 You can also help us in recording wildlife in Norfolk at anytime of the year - by sending us records of any sighting, of any species, anywhere in Norfolk.
 We also do not just collate information on rare or protected species, nor do we just record species within our public surveys or the previous 'Natural Connections' surveys - please send us records of any species.........even a blackbird in your garden!